Chinese leader Xi Jinping urges Communist Party to 'win hearts and minds' in Taiwan, Hong Kong - ExBulletin

 Chinese leader Xi Jinping urges Communist Party to ‘win hearts and minds’ in Taiwan, Hong Kong

-Xi’s request, made over the weekend at a meeting attended by senior Chinese officials, was one of several key tasks listed by the Chinese leader for the United Front Work Department – a branch of the Ruling Communist Party tasked with gaining influence both at home and abroad.
+Xi’s demands, made over the weekend at a meeting attended by senior Chinese officials, were one of several key tasks set out by China’s head of the United Front Work Department – a branch of the Party. ruling Communist who has the task of influencing both at home and abroad.

-“The united front (…) is an important guarantee for (the Chinese Communist Party) to defeat the enemy, to govern and rejuvenate the country, and to rally all Chinese people both at home and abroad. , to achieve national rejuvenation,” Xi said at the press conference.
-Beijing conference on United Front Work, according to the official Xinhua news agency.
+“The United Front…is an important assurance for (the Chinese Communist Party) to defeat the enemy, to govern and rejuvenate the country, and to rally all Chinese people both at home and abroad to realize the national rejuvenation,” Xi said in Beijing.
+United Front Work conference, according to the official Xinhua news agency.

-As “profound changes” not seen in a century were taking place globally, Xi said, United Front efforts were “even more important”.
-This work, according to Xi, should include efforts to “strike the right balance between commonalities and diversity” in the country and “win the hearts and minds of people in Hong Kong, Macao and Taiwan as well as Chinese in overseas”.
+As “profound changes” not seen in a century unfold globally, Xi said United Front efforts were “even more important”.
+This work, according to Xi, should include efforts to “find the right balance between commonalities and diversity” in the country and “win the hearts and minds of people in Hong Kong, Macao and Taiwan as well as Chinese in ‘overseas”.

 “Efforts should be made to strengthen the ranks of overseas patriots and help more foreigners understand and become friends with China,” Xi added.

-United Front operations, which include running the Office of Overseas Chinese Affairs responsible for services to Chinese nationals living overseas, have drawn negative international attention in recent years amid growing concerns over the China’s attempt at global reach.
+United Front operations, which include the operation of the Overseas Chinese Affairs Office, which is responsible for services to Chinese nationals living overseas, have drawn negative international attention in recent years amid concern about China’s attempt at global reach.

-Meanwhile, domestic United Front operations – long seen as a way to stifle potential opposition to the Communist Party – have been viewed negatively internationally in light of the repression of certain religious and ethnic groups, which also fall under the jurisdiction of the United Front.
+Meanwhile, nationwide United Front operations, long seen as a way to stifle potential opposition to the Communist Party, have been viewed negatively internationally in light of a crackdown on certain religious and ethnic groups that also fall under United’s jurisdiction.
+In front of.

 ‘Critical Moment’

-Xi, who elevated the prominence of the United Front Work Department during his first term, is seeking to enter a third term this fall, a move unprecedented in decades and which comes at a difficult time for the China.
+Xi, who stressed the importance of the United Front Work Department during his first term, is seeking to begin a third term in the fall, a move unprecedented in decades and which comes at a difficult time for the China.

 The country faces many challenges ranging from an economic downturn at home to a significant decline in its global reputation, amid tensions with Western governments over China’s alleged human rights abuses in Xinjiang, its repression of civil society in Hong Kong and threats against Taiwan.

-This year also marks the 100th anniversary of the Party’s launch of its United Front policy of building alliances with non-Communist groups, which the country’s founding leader, Mao Zedong, cited as one of the “three magic weapons leading to victory in China’s civil war. , along with the armed struggle and the activities of the Party.
+This year also marks the 100th anniversary of the party’s launch of its united front policy of building alliances with non-Communist groups, which the country’s founding leader, Mao Zedong, cited as one of the “three magic weapons that led to victory in China’s civil war. parallel to the armed struggle and the activities of the party.

-“All (these) dynamics… basically tell them that this is a critical time for the Communist Party to exert its influence on the Chinese people who are not Party members, as well as on the main voters in the outsider who could potentially harm or help China and the Communist Party,” said Drew Thompson, visiting senior fellow at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+“All (these) dynamics…essentially confirm to them that this is a critical time for the Communist Party to wield influence over the Chinese people who are not party members, as well as key voters overseas. that could potentially harm or help China and the Communist Party,” said Drew Thompson, visiting senior fellow at the Lee Kuan Yew School of Public Policy at the National University of Singapore.

 “A bit of patience”